News & Events

 What behavior or personality trait do you most attribute your success to, and why?

-I think my success comes from being curious, flexible, and eager to try new things.
-I love getting involved in different projects and activities, which helps me learn a lot.
-Sometimes I take on too much and feel a bit lost, but my excitement to keep learning and improving always pushes me forward.
+‘Success’ is a relative word, but I think whatever success I’ve had comes from being curious, flexible, and eager to try new things.
+I enjoy getting involved in different projects and activities because it helps me learn and grow.
+Sometimes I feel a bit lost, but my excitement to keep learning and improving always pushes me forward.

 What was your first job?